 That’s a fair decision.
 After all, it takes time to make any kind of addition or change to your business.
 It takes time to put all this nutrition stuff into practice, let alone become an expert at it.
 And it takes time to settle into your sweet spot of expertise, wherever you find it.

-Meanwhile, you want the best for your clients.
+Meanwhile, you want the best for your clients or patients.
 You don’t want them getting lost in diet fads or repeating harmful patterns.
-You want them to feel good and succeed, in and out of the gym.
+You want them to feel good and succeed, in all areas of health and fitness.

 So let’s say you decide that, at least for the time being, you’d like some help delivering nutrition coaching.
 This is where a partnership model can be useful.